 2. Constant Feedback

-Csikszentmihalyi says that in high-intensity sports such as field sports, feedback is immediate.
+Csikszentmihalyi says that feedback is immediate in high-intensity sports such as field sports.
 But with other performance domains, it is not always so sharp and initial.
 It varies depending on the task but is present regardless.

 3. Balance Between Challenge & Skill